 We will depart for your Inca Trail Trek from Cusco at 4:30 am. in a private transport to arrive in the Inca’s Sacred Valley.
 We’ll have a break in Ollantaymabo for breakfast, then drive to Km 82, the starting point of the Inca Trail.
-We start our hike walking along the left shore of the Urubamba River, following the trail along a flat terrain, to the community of Miskay (2800 m /9184 ft).
-The first two hours of the trek are relatively easy as we make our way to our first Inca site, Patallacta.
+We start the hike walking along the left shore of the sacred valley River, following the trail along a flat terrain, to the community of Miskay (2800 m /9184 ft).
+The first 2-hours of the hike are relatively easy as we make our way to our 1st Inca site, Patallaqta.
 This is an Inca checkpoint for the approach to Machu Picchu.
-After we arrive to Patallacta it’s another 2 hour hike to our lunch stop.
+After we arrive to Patallaqta it’s another two hour hike to our lunch stop.
 After lunch we will hike uphill for another 3 hours until we reach the first night’s campsite at Lluchapampa (3800 meters).
 We’ll arrive to our campsite by 5:30PM and after settling in for a bit you can relax and have a hot drink and snack with your team of porters, chef and guide.
 By 7:30PM your dinner will be ready, and afterwards you can get some well-deserved rest.

 Total Distance: 15 km (9,320 miles)

 Day 2: Lluchapampa – Dead Woman’s Pass – Runkurakay Pass -Phuyupatamarca